TrapinchO/dogun-language/README.md

 (Please forgive me the lack of proper terminology, structure etc.)<br>
-**This project is heavily WIP and everything is subject to change**
+This project is heavily WIP and everything is subject to change<br>
+**For the time being, this project is abandoned.
+Feel free to continue on it.**

 # Design notes:
 The language is supposed to reflect the nature of the species.<br>